Yaniv-Tzipin/communication_networks/HW_1/README.md

 Communication is line-based (\n at the end of each message).

 2. Usage

+The server script must run *before* running clients script

-Server
+Server -

 ./ex1_server.py users_file [port]

 users_file – a text file containing username<TAB>password pairs

-port – optional; defaults to 1337
+port – optional, defaults to 1337

-Client
+Client -

 ./ex1_client.py [hostname [port]]

-Defaults:

-hostname = localhost
+hostname - optional, default is localhost, can be either an IP address or a string host name

-port = 1337
+port – optional, defaults to 1337

 Note: A port cannot be supplied without a hostname.

 3. Protocol Description

 3.1 Connection

 When a client connects, the server sends: